The Flipside with Monika – Ep 09 with Grace Eki Oyama – Aug 24, 2024 – Transcript

 This entry was posted in 911 - World Trade Center, anti-family, David Icke, Deception, Degeneracy, Education, Ernst Zundel, Europe, Family - Anti, Family - Destruction, Freedom of Speech, Germany, Interview, Italy, Jew World Order, Nuremberg Trials, Palestine, Philosophy, Political Correctness, Propaganda, Propaganda - Anti-German, Public opinion - Manipulation, Schaefer - Monika, Spiritualism, The Flipside with Monika, Transcript, Ukraine, WW II, Zundel Trials.
 Bookmark the permalink.

-One Response to The Flipside with Monika – Ep 09 with Grace Eki Oyama – Aug 24, 2024 – Transcript
+3 Responses to The Flipside with Monika – Ep 09 with Grace Eki Oyama – Aug 24, 2024 – Transcript

 1. Pingback: The Flipside with Monika – Ep 18 with Jürgen Neumann – Nov 2, 2024 – Transcript | katana17